 Breast milk is constantly changing it’s composition based on what you eat.
-When nursing, your little one is not only getting a nutrient rich meal—they are also detecting traces of flavor.
+When nursing, your little one is not only getting a nutrient rich meal—they are also detecting traces of flavor, which benefits them.
 Babies learn about and imprint on the new flavors they experience in breast milk, and they develop ongoing preferences based on this exposure to new foods.

 Hints of many flavors come through breast milk

 Bananas will pass through breast milk quickly, while a mint flavor stays longer.
 Most moms are able to enjoy a variety of flavors (even spicy food) when breast-feeding without any difficulties for their babies.
 Some moms report that certain foods they eat result in gas or discomfort in their babies.
 Foods that may trigger gas include cabbage and other vegetables in the cabbage family, like broccoli or brussels sprouts.
 But also dairy, citrus, and even chocolate.
 As is always the case with your child’s health, err on the side of caution: if you think something you’re eating make your child uncomfortable, go ahead and eliminate that food from your diet.